tanush-em/ERP/README.md

 4. Add tests if applicable
 5. Submit a pull request

+## 📝 Usage

+1. Access the application at `http://localhost:3000`
+2. The system automatically redirects to the admin dashboard
+3. Use the sidebar navigation to access different admin features
+4. All functionality is designed for administrative use

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+**Note**: This is an admin-only system.
+All student-facing features have been removed to focus exclusively on administrative functionality.

 ## 📞 Support